mskirmantas/spotify-clone-app/README.md

 - Active track album artwork pop-up
 - Search track by Song, Artist or Album name
 - Listen to 30s demo track audio live
+- Add and remove tracks to the list of favourites

 ## To run the app with React